George Mason: Declaration of Rights

 From the first article, cataloguing the rights of man, Mason derived the following articles, which make clear that the role of government is to secure and protect those rights, and if it fails to do so, the people have a right to amend or abolish it.
 Property could not be taken for public use without the owner's consent, and a citizen could only be bound by a law accepted by that person or by elected representatives.
 If accused, a person had the right to a speedy and local trial, based on an accusation made known to him, with the right to call for evidence and witnesses in his favor.

 When the convention began to debate the declaration, it quickly bogged down on the first sentence of Article 1, which some feared would imply that slaves were their masters' equals.
 This was resolved by the convention adding the words "when they enter into a state of society", thus excluding slaves.
 Mason spoke repeatedly in the five days of debate, using oratory one hearer described as "neither flowing nor smooth, but his language was strong, his manner most impressive, and strengthened by a bit of biting cynicism when provocation made it seasonable".
 The Declaration of Rights was passed by the convention on June 12, 1776.

-In later years, there was a flurry of contradictory statements from convention members (including Mason) about who composed which articles.
+There later was a flurry of contradictory statements from convention members (including Mason) about who composed which articles.
 Randolph credited Henry with Articles 15 and 16, but Article 16 (dealing with religious freedom), had been written by Madison.
 Mason had imitated English law in drafting language requiring toleration of those of minority religions, but Madison insisted on full religious liberty, and Mason supported Madison's amendment once made.

 The committee draft, likely for the most part written by Mason, received wide publicity (the final version much less so) and Mason's words "all men are born equally free and independent" were later reproduced in state constitutions from Pennsylvania to Montana; Jefferson tweaked the prose and included the sentiments in the Declaration of Independence.
 In 1778, Mason wrote that the Declaration of Rights "was closely imitated by the other United States".
 This was true, as seven of the original states, and Vermont, joined Virginia in promulgating a bill of rights.
 Four in addition specified rights that were protected, within the body of their constitutions.
 Feelings were so strong in Massachusetts that voters there in 1778 rejected a constitution drafted by a convention, insisting that a bill of rights had to come first.